ribbons/BeebView/README.md

 cmake ..
 ```

-If CMake can't find your installation of Qt, you might need to set the
+If CMake can't find your installation of Qt or libbeebimage, you might need
-`CMAKE_PREFIX_PATH` environment variable.
+to set the `CMAKE_PREFIX_PATH` environment variable.

 Finally, you can open `build\Beebview.sln` (Windows) or run `make` (Linux) to build.